Interior Design

 - analyze decorative finishes and accessories for seasonal display.

-- assess the appropriate decor based upon seasonal or holiday needs.
+- assess the appropriate decor based upon seasonal needs or holidays that reflect the College's diverse communities.

 IDES 121 Event Planning for Interior Designers